 Storage and handling

-Heterorhabditis bacteriophora supplied in boxes, containing 50 million larvae (third larval stage).
+Heterorhabditis bacteriophora supplied in boxes, containing 50 or 500 million larvae (third larval stage).
 Keep the boxes horizontally, in darkness, at a temperature between 2°C – 6°C. Maximum storage time of three months.